-No analogy in the current world or in history.
+In History: No analogy in the current world or in history.

-Built on a Destroyer hull, has heavy weaponry replaced by more powerful and sensitive sensor systems and processing power.
+In Star Trek: A scout built on a Destroyer hull, has heavy weaponry replaced by more powerful and sensitive sensor systems and processing power.
 Introduced as a "Fleet" or full-sized Scout to be deployed with a fleet for enhanced sensor range and capable of fleet speeds and long-range solo endurance.
 Intended mission profile is geared less for top end speed and more for extended running at maximum sustainable speed.
 As such, hull frame is heavily reinforced and power to the SIF is as high on Heavy Cruisers.

-Role: ECM/ECCM support of task group operations.
+Star Trek Role: ECM/ECCM support of task group operations.
 Picket duty for large task groups and fleets.
 Scouting and charting unexplored space.
 SIGINT, COMINT, & ELINT gathering & processing duties in both military and scientific/exploratory capacities.

 Super Scout (Hull Code: SS)

-No analogy in the current world or in history.
+In History: No analogy in the current world or in history.

-In Star Trek, a scout built on a Destroyer hull, has heavy weaponry replaced by more powerful and sensitive sensor systems and processing power.
+In Star Trek: A scout built on a Destroyer hull, has heavy weaponry replaced by more powerful and sensitive sensor systems and processing power.
 Has additional superstructure dedicated to active searching or passive listening sensor antennae, or a mix of both.
 Introduced as a means to increase the sensitivity of on-board sensors.
 Intended mission profile is geared for maximum top end speed to zoom the vessel out of danger and less for extended running at maximum sustainable speed.
 As such, hull frame is heavily reinforced and power to the SIF is as high on Heavy Cruisers.

-Role: Sensor "tripwire"; Distant Early Warming of border incursions.
+Star Trek Role: Sensor "tripwire"; Distant Early Warming of border incursions.
 Monitoring of opposition fleet communications and ship movement.
 Scouting and charting unexplored space.
 SIGINT, COMINT, & ELINT gathering & processing duties in both military and scientific/exploratory capacities.

 Escort Destroyer (Hull Code: DDE)

-In WWII a frigate-sized vessel with weapons loadout geared towards Anti-Submarine Warfare, with limited or no capability for attacking other ships.
+In History: In WWII a frigate-sized vessel with weapons loadout geared towards Anti-Submarine Warfare, with limited or no capability for attacking other ships.

-Role: Convoy and task force escort in high-threat regions and situations; their brief is to protect and to if need be physically shield their principal from incoming fire.
+Star Trek Role: Convoy and task force escort in high-threat regions and situations; their brief is to protect and to if need be physically shield their principal from incoming fire.

 Just as I have Saladin-class Drake doing.

-In WWII a larger desroyer-type vessel which provided space, equipment and staff for the destroyer flotilla commodore (who typically held the rank of captain), including a wireless room, senior engineering and gunnery officers, and administrative staff to support the officers.
+In History: In WWII a larger desroyer-type vessel which provided space, equipment and staff for the destroyer flotilla commodore (who typically held the rank of captain), including a wireless room, senior engineering and gunnery officers, and administrative staff to support the officers.

-In Star Trek a standard destroyer with more advanced and extensive C4I capabilities at the expense of other capabilities.
+In Star Trek: A standard destroyer with more advanced and extensive C4I capabilities at the expense of other capabilities.
 In the Saladin-class, several science labs are replaced with a "flag bridge" or CIC.
 As such, they are TacFeet vessels; their scientific capability is reduced to that of a frigate.

-Role: Co-ordination and direction of anti-pirate activities across several star systems.
+Star Trek Role: Co-ordination and direction of anti-pirate activities across several star systems.
 Co-ordination of small-scale and/or escort-level joint exercises.
 Co-ordination of small-scale Sapientarian Assistance/Disaster Relief (SADR) activities.
 Command asset for anti-ship destroyer group in times of war.

 Light Cruiser (Hull Code: CL)

-Pre-WWI a long-range armoured patrol vessel mounting mid-calibre guns for duty around the world patrolling distant colonies and outposts.
+In History: Pre-WWI a long-range armoured patrol vessel mounting mid-calibre guns for duty around the world patrolling distant colonies and outposts.

-In Star Trek, the longer-legged work-horses of Starfleet.
+In Star Trek: The longer-legged work-horses of Starfleet.
 Whereas Frigates patrol closely-spaced star systems or quieter regions where time is less critical, Light Cruisers cover the further apart systems and more active regions.
 With greater range and increased capabilities over frigates both qualitively and quantitively these ships are in much demand for "milk-run" missions.
 Also able to carry a full squadron of fightercraft for greater interdiction capability if assigned to a mission with a profle that requires them.

-Role: High-priority cargo and personnel delivery in further apart systems and more active regions.
+Star Trek Role: High-priority cargo and personnel delivery in further apart systems and more active regions.
 Colony resupply and colonist checkups for star systems on the UFP frontiers.
 Anti-piracy patrol of unclaimed star systems on the UFP frontiers and regions with widespread pirate activity.
 Takedown of discovered pirate bases.
 Survey missions and initial scientific investigation of systems and phenomenon within their region of responsibility.

 Scout Cruiser (Hull Code: CLS)

-Pre-WWI a cruiser which was smaller, faster, and mounting smaller-calibre guns and less armour than Protected Cruisers, used for fleet scouting duties and as destroyer flotilla leaders.
+In History: Pre-WWI a cruiser which was smaller, faster, and mounting smaller-calibre guns and less armour than Protected Cruisers, used for fleet scouting duties and as destroyer flotilla leaders.

-In Star Trek, built on a Light Cruiser hull, has heavy weaponry replaced by more powerful and sensitive sensor systems and processing power.
+In Star Trek: Built on a Light Cruiser hull, has heavy weaponry replaced by more powerful and sensitive sensor systems and processing power.
 Can have additional superstructure dedicated to active searching or passive listening sensor antennae, or a mix of both, introduced as a means to increase the sensitivity of on-board sensors.
 Intended mission profile is geared less for top end speed and more for extended running at maximum sustainable speed and long-range solo endurance.
 As such, hull frame is heavily reinforced and power to the SIF is as high on Heavy Cruisers.

-Role: ECM/ECCM support of task group operations.
+Star Trek Role: ECM/ECCM support of task group operations.
 Picket duty for large task groups and fleets.
 Scouting and charting unexplored space.
 SIGINT, COMINT, & ELINT gathering & processing duties in both military and scientific/exploratory capacities.

 Heavy Frigate (Hull Code: FH)

-Role: Neutral Zone patrol.
+Star Trek Role: Neutral Zone/Border patrol.

 Heavy Destroyer (Hull Code: DH)

-No analogy in the current world or in history.
+In History: No analogy in the current world or in history.

-Role: Offensive destroyer operations such as attacking larger or well-defended pirate bases, hunting the raiding destroyers of other nations, and screening battlegroups in times of war.
+Star Trek Role: Offensive destroyer operations such as attacking larger or well-defended pirate bases, hunting the raiding destroyers of other nations, and screening battlegroups in times of war.

-Escort Cruiser (Hull Code: CLE)
+Escort Cruiser (Hull Code: ECL)

-Role: Protection and shielding of high-value targets such as large important singleton ships; vital convoys; and battlegroups containing troop ships, dreadnoughts, and fleet carriers.
+Star Trek Role: Protection and shielding of high-value targets such as large important singleton ships; vital convoys; and battlegroups containing troop ships, dreadnoughts, and fleet carriers.

 Command Light Cruiser / Light Cruiser Leader (Hull Code: CLC)

-In WWI this larger ship effectively performed the same role as the smaller Destroyer Leader type.
+In History: In WWI this larger ship effectively performed the same role as the smaller Destroyer Leader type.

-In Star Trek, this type has more advanced and extensive C4I capabilities at the expense of other capabilities, such as cargo space, passenger quarters, or science failities being exchanged for a "flag bridge" or CIC.
+In Star Trek: This type has more advanced and extensive C4I capabilities at the expense of other capabilities, such as cargo space, passenger quarters, or science failities being exchanged for a "flag bridge" or CIC.